IdioticSHdz/IdioticSHdz/README.md

 — DNI Unless H , M , K or their friends .
 Very bad with new people , not very social 'n can get very awkward with me .

 — MIGHT .
 Might decide to C*H with someone random if i feel like it .
-Just need the courage .
+Just need the courage so if i C*H with you?
+Yeah congratulations .

 ⠀⠀⠀⠀⠀ ⠀⠀⠀⠀⠀⠀⠀⠀⠀ ⠀⠀⠀⠀![](https://litter.catbox.moe/w8u2tk0bw34k0a51.gif)